opengeogroep/safetymaps-onboard/README.md

 ## Auto-update

-The Main class monitors the current directory for changes to the file `locationupdate.flag`.
+The Main class monitors the current directory for changes to the file `update.flag`.
 On changes, it exits with exit code 99.

 The filesetsync-client should be configured to download a new fileset of the safetymaps-onboard application (including Lucene search index) in the `update`